Haxel0rd/haxel0rds/tools/exchangy/README.md

-## Exchangy v1.01 - Exchange Server version & patchlevel detection
+## Exchangy v1.02 - Exchange Server version & patchlevel detection

-NOTE: if the tool updated it's database, then re-run the tool so that changes take place.
-This is a (non-breaking) bug and will be fixed with next version.
+* Smaller bugfixes and improvements (fixed update logic, improved networking and connections, etc.)

+## What is this tool for?
+This tool was made for 'BlackBox' Information gathering puproses (e.g. when performing Pentests) to quickly identify the version and even patchlevel of a Microsoft Exchange Server.
+The tool comes with some bypass mechanisms and features to detect even hardened targets (e.g.: Firewalls, cleansed owa panels, etc.).
+You can run this tool from remote and you do NOT need to be authenticated on the target Server.

+* Detecs almost all Exchange Server Versions!
-* RECODED! now made for longterm stability!
-New core, new internal database (now independant from msdocs), updater, etc.
+* Made for longterm stability!
+Has own internal db.
-* NEW features: detections updater, hint a new tool version, target online-checks, manual enter mode, bugfixes, improved errorhandling, etc.
-* Requires: Exchange with OWA to run at target
+* Requires: Exchange with OWA to run at target (better chances for results)
 * Works: remote / unauthenticated / (BlackBox point of view)
 * Tested with: Win / Linux / py3.7.0 (only native libs)
 * Supports: from Exchange Server 5.0 up to 2019 (and upwards)